supervisely-ecosystem/review-labels-side-by-side/README.md

 </div>

 # Overview
-The application allows to review pre-marked images, choose the best markups and tags.
+Application allows to review pre-marked images, choose the best markups and tags.
 Also, these markup and tags can be transferred to the original image for your own futher corrections.

 # How To Use